eliseomartelli/eliseomartelli.it/data/blog/2026-02-13-automating-my-cv-with-latex-and-github-actions.md

 This setup ensures that I always have a "production-ready" version of my CV available at a stable URL.
 No more "CV_final_v2_new.pdf" files floating around.

-If you're looking for a developer who treats everything—even his resume—with the rigor of a production system, [let's talk](mailto:me@eliseomartelli.it).
+If you're looking for a developer who treats everything, even his resume, with the rigor of a production system, [let's talk](mailto:me@eliseomartelli.it).